Deron Washington: Professional career

 Washington was drafted 59th overall by the Detroit Pistons in the second round of the 2008 NBA draft.

 He played in Israel for the defending champion Hapoel Holon in the 2008/2009 season, with whom he won the Israeli Basketball State Cup.

 Deron played for the Detroit Pistons in the 2009 Summer League to compete for a spot on the roster.

 On August 10, 2009, the Pistons signed Washington to a two-year contract.
 The first year of the deal is partially guaranteed and the second year is a team option.

 After playing for the Detroit Pistons of the National Basketball Association at the pre-season, Deron was waived by the Pistons on October 26, 2009.
 The Pistons opted to keep a 14-man roster instead of 15.
-On November 5, 2009, he was drafted third overall by the Los Angeles D-Fenders of the NBA D-League.
+On November 5, 2009, he was drafted third overall by the Los Angeles D-Fenders in the 2009 NBA D-League draft.

 On December 18, 2009, Washington was traded to the Tulsa 66ers in exchange for forward Keith Clark.

-Washington played for the Milwaukee Bucks in the NBA Summer League in 2010.
+Washington played for the Milwaukee Bucks in the 2010 NBA Summer League.